Optimizing small BERTs trained for German NER: Datasets

-\paragraph{Digital Edition: Essays from H.\,Arendt} We created a novel \ac{NER} dataset from the digital edition "Sechs Essays" by H.\,Arendt.
-It consists of 23 documents from the period 1932-1976 which are published online by \citet{Arendt} as TEI files \citep[see][]{TEI}.
+\paragraph{Digital Edition: Essays from H.\,Arendt} We created an \ac{NER} dataset based on the digital edition ``Sechs Essays'' by H.\,Arendt.
+It consists of 23 documents from the period 1932-1976 which are published online in \citep{Arendt} as TEI files~\citep{TEI}.
 In these documents, certain entities were manually tagged.
-Since some of the original \ac{NER} tags comprised too few examples and some ambiguities (e.g. place and country), we joined several tags as shown in Table~\ref{tab:arendt}.
+Since some of the original \ac{NER} tags comprised too few examples and some ambiguities (e.g., place and country), we joined several tags as shown in Table~\ref{tab:arendt}.

-Note, that we removed any annotation of the class ``ship'' since only four instances were available in the dataset and no other similar class is available.
-We provide the resulting dataset online\footnote{\url{ https://github.com/NEISSproject/NERDatasets/tree/main/Arendt}} in a format similar to the CONLL-X format \citep[see][]{buchholz_conll-x_2006} and in a simple JSON format under a CC BY-NC-SA 3.0 DE license together with the training, development, and test partition.
+Note that we removed any annotation of the class ``ship'' since only four instances were available in the dataset and no other similar class is available.
+We provide the resulting dataset online\footnote{\url{https://github.com/NEISSproject/NERDatasets/tree/main/Arendt}} in a format similar to the CONLL-X format~\citep{buchholz_conll-x_2006} and in a simple JSON format under a CC BY-NC-SA 3.0 DE license together with the training, development, and test partition.
 Since not all entities are equally distributed over the 23 documents, the sentences of all documents are shuffled before splitting them into partitions.

-\paragraph{Digital Edition: Sturm Edition} The second new \ac{NER} dataset consists of 174 letters of the years 1914-1922 from the Sturm Edition \cite{sturm_2018} available online in TEI format.
+\paragraph{Digital Edition: Sturm Edition} The second \ac{NER} dataset consists of 174 letters of the years 1914-1922 from the Sturm Edition \citep{sturm_2018} available online in TEI format.
 It is much simpler than the dataset from the H.\,Arendt edition and contains only persons, places, and dates as tagged entities.
 From the original TEI files, we built an \ac{NER} dataset with tags distributed as shown in Table~\ref{tab:sturm}.
-Similarly to the H.\,Arendt dataset, the resulting dataset is available online\footnote{\url{ https://github.com/NEISSproject/NERDatasets/tree/main/Sturm}} in a format similar to the CONLL-X format and in a simple JSON format under a CC-BY 4.0 license together with the training, development, and test partition.
-In contrast to the H.\,Arendt dataset we split the 174 letters without shuffling the sentences across all documents.
+Similarly to the H.\,Arendt dataset, the resulting dataset is available online\footnote{\url{https://github.com/NEISSproject/NERDatasets/tree/main/Sturm}} in a format similar to the CONLL-X format and in a simple JSON format under a CC-BY 4.0 license together with the training, development, and test partition.
+In contrast to the H.\,Arendt dataset, we split the 174 letters without shuffling the sentences across all documents.